Travel and clinical advice on yellow fever including symptoms, diagnosis and epidemiology.

 There are 2 stages to yellow fever; 3 to 6 days after infection symptoms may include fever, headache, nausea or vomiting, muscle pain (often with backache), and loss of appetite.
 Most people will make a full recovery after 3 to 4 days, however a small number (approximately 15%) will go on to develop jaundice, abdominal pain, renal failure and haemorrhage (bleeding).

 Up to half of those who develop the severe symptoms may die.
 Infection results in life long immunity in those who recover.

 Health professionals should consider yellow fever in the differential diagnoses for illness in unvaccinated individuals returning from yellow fever risk areas.
 Hospital doctors can contact the Imported Fever Service (IFS) after discussion with their local microbiology, virology or infectious disease consultant.
 See Viral haemorrhagic fever: sample testing advice for information about testing samples from patients with a possible viral haemorrhagic fever (VHF).

 Send the appropriate samples (with full clinical, travel and vaccination history including relevant dates) to PHE’s Rare and imported pathogens laboratory (RIPL).
 RIPL is a specialist centre for advice and diagnosis of a wide range of unusual viral and bacterial infections including yellow fever.

 Prevention and advice for travellers

-The yellow fever vaccine is very effective and safe, although there have been a few reports of rare adverse events associated with its use.
-It is considered to provide lifelong immunity in most travellers.
-Yellow fever vaccine is an entry requirement for some countries under the International Health Regulations (2005), it will also be recommended for those travelling to endemic areas even if there is no certificate requirement.
+The yellow fever vaccine is very effective and safe, although there have been reports of rare adverse events associated with its use.
+One dose is considered to provide lifelong immunity in most travellers.
+Possession of an International Certificate of Vaccination or Prophylaxis (ICVP) for yellow fever vaccine is an entry requirement for some countries under the International Health Regulations (2005); yellow fever vaccine is also recommended for those travelling to areas with a risk of disease transmission even if there is no certificate requirement.